codewar65/VTX_ClientServer/README.md

 ## PETSCII Mode
-Commodore 64 or 128 font support.
+VIC 20, Commodore 64 or 128 font support.

 All PETSCII controls are emulated.